ho600-ltd/ho600-ltd-python-libraries/README.md

 # ho600-ltd-python-libraries
-Collect all depended utils and packages from ho600's python3 project
+Collect all depended utils and packages from ho600's python3 project.